des1gnerw1tch/vulcanforms-tech-test/README.md

 * Test 3: Make sure that correct average intensities are returned when send POST request with valid jpg image.

 I used OpenCV for image processing, so it can handle multiple different image file formats.
 In the unit tests I use jpg.

+Another note: I spent more time than the suggested 45–60 minutes on this techincal test because I wanted to make sure everything was cleanly structured, tested, containerized, and ready to go.
+I was also having a fun time during this coding challenge and enjoyed tinkering with this setup!